matthoffman/rcq/README.md

 much before seeing what the effect on load will be -- for example, if the RCQ is used to feed a very large thread pool, load is very low, and a lot of items are added at once, we'll get large bursts of threads, followed by a typically a higher-than-ideal number of threads active.
-That's because `ReactiveConstraintStrategy` will continue to return `true` until those tasks being to be executed and cause an accompanying spike in resources; by the time that has happened, it has handed out more items than it should.
+That's because `ReactiveConstraintStrategy` will continue to return `true` until those tasks have begun to be executed and cause an accompanying spike in resources; by the time that has happened, it has handed out more items than it should.

 One alternative is to try to predict what effect the next task we're considering handing out will have on the available